kubernetes101/pib-dev/labs/outer-loop-arc-gitops.md

 - This lab extends the previous outer-loop labs ([outer-loop](./outer-loop.md) and [multi-cluster](./outer-loop-multi-cluster.md)) by arc enabling the clusters in the fleet
 - Arc enablement allows the k3d clusters in the fleet to be monitored and managed from the Azure Portal
 - In this lab we will:
-  - Create an arc-enabled, single-cluster fleet
+  - Create an arc enabled, single-cluster fleet
-  - Deploy an application to the fleet (wiht GitOps)
+  - Deploy an application to the fleet (with GitOps)
   - Validate the deployment in the Azure Arc Portal

 ## Validate cluster identifier and working branch